benraid/tenexai-log-analyzer/README.md

 ### 2. AI in the *development* process
 Claude (Opus 4.7) was used as a pair-programmer for scaffolding the Go layout, schema design, the detector rules, and the React dashboard.
 Every file was reviewed and validated; the architectural decisions (Go stdlib + chi, rule-based detection, JWT, Postgres) were made and defended before any code was written.

 **Why no LLM in the detection path itself?** Explainability, determinism, cost, and latency.
 Detection needs to be reproducible and auditable; a SOC analyst should never see "the model said so" as the only justification.
-The talk-track in `CODE_EXPLAINED.md` expands on this.

 ## Production gaps (intentional, given the 6–8 hour scope)